alpinejs/alpine/packages/docs/src/en/directives/on.md

 <a name="prevent"></a>
 ### .prevent

-`.prevent` is the equivalant of calling `.preventDefault()` inside a listener on the browser event object.
+`.prevent` is the equivalent of calling `.preventDefault()` inside a listener on the browser event object.

 ```html
 <form @submit.prevent="console.log('submitted')" action="/foo">